Anex12/GMC-GPS-Update/docs/index.rst

-How to Update GMC Update: Step By Step Guide
+How to Update GMC GPS: Step By Step Guide
 ============================================

 .. toctree::